manticoresoftware/openapi/README.md

 - `templates` -  contains mustache templates taken from https://github.com/OpenAPITools/openapi-generator/tree/master/modules/openapi-generator/src/main/resources; These should be updated from time to time

+- `docs` - contains the documentation parts for generated clients which cannot be correctly generated in auto mode.

 ## Specific client issues